sale7268/Project1-GradeTracker/README.md

 # GradeTracker

-This is an grade tracker app with a custom Room database backend that allows a user to add class, view grades, add test scores!
+This is a grade tracker app with a custom Room database backend that allows a user to add class, view grades, add test scores!

 ## User Stories
 - [x] User create account